Skip to Content

 To make yarn dread locs, you will need to gather a few materials.

-• Eight rolls of acrylic yarn (depending on desired length and thickness)
+• 4 to 8 skeins (rolls) of acrylic yarn (depending on desired length and thickness)

 • Moisturizing Leave-In Conditioner